yackx/ipgo/content/complex-data-types/maps.md

 Fruit: pear Count: 1
 ```

-> _Note_: The order of iteration is not guaranteed.
+> _Note_: The map is not ordered.

 ### Exercices

-1. Declare an unitialized map holding name-age pairs.
+1. Declare an uninitialized map holding name-age pairs.
 Attempt to read the key `john`, which is not present.
 What happens?
 Attempt to write the pair `steve`: `32`.
 Observe the behavior.

-2. Declare a map with keys=country and value=capitals, using a map litteral with two entries: `Belgium`: `Brussels` and `Spain`: `Madrid`.
+2. Map countries to their capitals, using a map litteral with two entries: `Belgium`: `Brussels` and `Spain`: `Madrid`.
 Read the values of the following countries: `Spain`, `Italy`.

-3. Using the same map, add the entry `Chile`: `Santiago`.
+3. In the same map, add the entry `Chile`: `Santiago`.

 4. Iterate the map to display all countries and their capitals, one per line, in the following format: "The capital of Belgium is Brussels".